 The automotive industry was one of the first to apply quality standards and continues to lead the way in this area via its commitment to ongoing improvement.
-AENOR has been working in the automobile sector since
+AENOR has been working in the automobile sector since1997 with more than

 800certificates issued, with customers in its portfolio including the Antolin Group, Ficosa, Arcelormittal España, and the Maier Group, among others.